vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

                     6
         ^^
         SF
-        The slow pointer and fast pointer start out at the dummy node at the begining
+        The slow pointer and fast pointer start out at the dummy node at the beginning

                     4
         1   2   3       5